Cookie Policy

 With traceability being part of the six key modules within proAction®, Dairy Farmers of Canada has both a proAction® Committee and a Traceability Technical Committee that are linked to the DairyTrace program.

-Since the late 1990s, agricultural crisis such as mad cow, scrapie, the Avian flu, and foot-and-mouth disease brought attention to devise a system that would quickly safeguard public health, animal welfare and our economy.
+Since the late 1990s, agricultural crisis such as mad cow, scrapie, the Avian flu and foot-and-mouth disease brought attention to devise a system that would safeguard public health, animal welfare and our economy.

 1997 – Canadian Quality Milk (CQM) program development started by Dairy Farmers of Canada.